mohamedhaddi/push_swap_error_tester/README.md

 Copy `error_checker.sh` into the root of your project, and make sure that the name of the binaries are `push_swap` and `checker`.
 (If you have a Makefile, the script will make them for you).

-Run the script with any of the following options:
+Run the bash script with any of the following options:

 ```
 -a, --all		check errors on both push_swap and checker programs.